What Defines Financial Abuse?

 - Denying a family member access to money so they can’t afford basic expenses like food or medicine

-- Destroying, damaging or stealing property
+- Destroying, damaging, or stealing property

 - Withholding financial support like child support payments